ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > Thank you for registering with the HCA and filling in our Dataset Questionnaire.
 >
-> Can you, or an authorised member of your lab, please officially confirm you have open consent to release data and metadata by this by agreeing to our terms and conditions via the following form: https://forms.gle/8XW8vapGQJRfKrc36
+> Can you, or an authorised member of your lab, please officially confirm whether your data are from human research subjects and whether the data requires controlled access?
+You can do this by agreeing to our terms and conditions via the following form: https://forms.gle/8XW8vapGQJRfKrc36
 >
-> Once you have agreed, this confirms that we have permission to handle your metadata and data and we can share with you the next steps in metadata assembly and data upload.
+> Once you have confirmed we are able to handle your metadata and data and we can share with you the next steps in metadata assembly and data upload.
 >
 > We do/don’t think we will be able to provide you with accessions for your dataset by your requested date <enter date here>.
 >